 Disputes and concerns are heard by a Dispute Resolution Facilitator (DRF

 ) who is an impartial, trained, full-time member of the campus community.
 The role of a DRF is to listen, receive, and provide information to involved parties, provide informal facilitation between parties when requested, and such other functions normally within the purview of the Ombuds Program.

 - respects the concerns of all sides and remains impartial;

 - facilitates communication between individuals or groups;

 - provides a safe and confidential place to talk – everything is confidential, to the extent allowed by law;

 - answers questions and directs parties to appropriate resources;

 - helps to objectively analyze the situation, and identify and evaluate options for resolution; and

 - provides important feedback to management by reporting issues and trends while maintaining confidentiality.

-All questions and requests for assistance should be directed to the Director of University Affairs at 707-654-1788 or a DRF directly.
+All questions and requests for assistance should be directed to the AVP, University Affairs & Chief of Staff at 707-654-1788 or a DRF directly.